peppincsoda/particles-demo/mathscript/README.md

 ```

-You can find all the built-in functions of MathScript in `RuntimeScope.cpp`.
-By registering functions into the runtime scope, it is possible to override built-in functions as well as to hide them:
+By registering functions into the runtime scope, it is also possible to override built-in functions as well as to hide them:

 ```cpp